 10. Employee Interviews

-Building off the idea of sharing employee news and announcements, also consider telling the story of individuals through an interview format.
+Building off the idea of sharing employee news and announcements, consider telling individuals’ stories through an interview format.
 Discuss what it’s like to work in a team, create a quick desk-side interview that’s informal and personal, or send questions via email for employees to answer as they’re able.
 The range of questions can deal with day-to-day work, past projects or ideas for the future.

 These blog ideas are a few to get you started!
 As you build out your AEC blog and content calendar, consider new forms of media that can further engage your readers and showcase your work and ideas into the future.
 For more ideas, follow our Bizop newsletter for AEC marketing ideas, thought leadership and industry tips.